 If you’re a recent graduate with less work experience or looking to change careers or business specialties, choosing the two-year program will help you narrow down your choices and gain the experience you need to enter the job market after graduation.

-Can I afford not to work?
+Can I afford to not work?

 The one-year program costs half the price of a two-year program.
 That is a factor for some.
 However, this program also crams the entire core MBA curriculum into one year instead of two.
 That means you’d have little to do anything but study.
 Of course, if you have the appropriate financial aid to cover at least a year, then you might choose this option.
 If financial aid covers two years (and some employers do!), you might want to think about the two-year program.